david-domz/mockallan/README.md

 1) Run `mockallan.py`

 ```bash
 $ python mockallan.py
 Listening on 0.0.0.0:8080
 ```

-2) Configure the hostname and port for Mockallan in your software under test and run it.
+1) Configure `mockallan` hostname and port in your software under test and run it.

-If you currently don't have any software whose requests you want to test, enter the following command to simulate a request performed by any software under test."
+If you currently don't have any software whose requests you want to test, you can simulate a request performed by software under test.

 For example, if you expect the software under test to perform a `POST /orders/order_e2b9/products` run the following command.